DanielStai/blog-posts/clbd8kcwo000108l52foh4p7q.md

 ## Connecting MongoDB to our project

-In my [previous tutorial/article](https://dev.to/danielstai/how-to-build-an-express-rest-api-for-a-simple-blog-app-2m6k), we saw how we can set up a REST API for a simple blog app to give it some CRUD functionality without having a functional database.
+In my [previous article](https://stai.hashnode.dev/how-to-build-an-express-rest-api-for-a-simple-blog-app), we saw how to set up a REST API for a simple blog app to give it some CRUD functionality without having a functional database.

 We are now implementing the database in this phase of the project.